ianw3214/MissileDodge/README.md

 ***

+#PROJECT DISCONTINUED
+I started making this game to help me learn SDL, and after four months with it I feel like I have learned more than enough.
+Yes, the game is still unfinished in some parts, but it is redundant to finish those because I have already learned the concepts from other parts in the game.
+Because of this, I am no longer going to be working on this game and will start making new and better games based on the knowledge that I have gained through this first experience!

+***

 ##DOWNLOAD/INSTALLATION:
 To play the game, download the repository and delete everything except for the build folder.
 Simply run the exe in the build folder and the game should start!